Vyper-v/backendProject/README.md

 For personal use, set the local enviroment.
 The project is deployed in [Glitch](https://glitch.com/edit/#!/back-project).
 For this use the glitch enviroment.

-# Cart /api/cart
+# /api/cart

-  - GET /api/cart:id
+- GET /:id/products: returns the products in the cart

-  - POST /
+- POST / create a new cart and return the cart id

-  - PUT /:id
+- ~~PUT /:id update the cart~~ dont required

-  - DELETE /:id
+- DELETE /:id delete the cart

+- DELETE /:id/products/:product_id: remove a product from the cart

-# Product /api/products
+# /api/products

-  - GET /:id
+- GET /:id? returns all products or one product

-  - POST / (admin only)
+- POST / (admin only) post a new product

-  - PUT /:id (admin only)
+- PUT /:id (admin only) update a product

-  - DELETE /:id (admin only)
+- DELETE /:id (admin only) delete a product